elivandrosantos/telegrambotapi/README.md

 Anyone who wants to get in touch, I'll leave my telegram here for a chat, this project is part of my learning trail, where I've been studying python language for a year in self-teaching, research, consultations and participating in communities.

+I deployed it on pythonanywhere, search for @vadox_bot on telegram to test it.

 We're together.

 Telegram @ordnavile